-In the early 1990s, during construction of the remarkable Ironstone amphitheater at Ironstone Vineyards, owners John And Gail Kautz attended the famous Pebble Beach Concours d’Elegance.
-There they met Chris Bock, now that event’s chief judge.
-They returned to Murphys with thoughts of changing their annual youth-in-agriculture fundraising gala into a significant concours d’elegance.
-As their plans developed, they stopped construction of the amphitheater and redesigned the stage to accept the weight of automobiles, particularly heavy classics.
+In the early 1990s, during construction of the remarkable Ironstone Amphitheater at Ironstone Vineyards, owners John and Gail Kautz attended the famous Pebble Beach Concours d’Elegance.
+There they met Chris Bock, now the event’s Chief Judge.
+They returned to Murphys with thoughts of changing their annual youth-in-agriculture fundraising gala into a significant Concours d’Elegance.
+As their plans developed, they stopped construction of the amphitheatre and redesigned the stage to accept the weight of automobiles, particularly heavy classics.
 In 1993, the Ironstone Concours d’Elegance held its first show on the last Saturday of September.
-That tradition has continued for more than two decades.
+This tradition has continued for more than two decades.
 The annual event attracts 300+ antique and classic cars from all over the West, with side displays of vintage trucks, travel trailers, motorcycles, racecars and wooden boats.

 Ironstone’s honored marques vary from year to year.
 Names like Stutz, Packard, Duesenberg, Pierce-Arrow, Bentley, Rolls-Royce, Jaguar and other legendary classics are regularly featured.
 Emphasis is likewise given to sports cars, early Fords, classic Thunderbirds and Corvettes, coachbuilt luxury marques as well as unrestored and original automobiles.
 The event often hosts honored guests like Wayne Carini, Steve Moal, Arlen Ness and others who mingle with the crowd and offer first-hand expertise regarding many of the vehicles on the field.

-Within the concours, you’ll find demonstrations and projects populated by young people from local 4-H and FFA groups.
-There’s usually also a petting corral with farm animals.
+Within the Concours, you’ll find demonstrations and projects populated by young people from local 4-H and FFA groups.
+There is usually also a petting corral with farm animals.
 Additionally, the Ironstone Concours Foundation has pledged generous support to the building fund for the California State FFA headquarters in Galt, California, and makes annual donations to the California State Fair Scholarship Fund and the Calaveras County Fair Scholarship program.

-The mission of the Ironstone Concours is organize and display historic vehicles—to encourage the appreciation of technology, innovation, design and culture—and to support the future of agricultural in California through the involvement and sponsorship of the region’s youth.
+The mission of the Ironstone Concours Foundation is organize and display historic vehicles — to encourage the appreciation of technology, innovation, design and culture — and to support the future of agricultural in California through the involvement and sponsorship of the region’s youth.